 It might sound like blood meal and bonemeal are ingredients a witch would use to make a potion for someone they don’t like, but they’re actually fantastic tools for gardeners.
-So if you’re looking for more assets you can use in the garden, you should read on to find out how the use of both blood meal and bonemeal might help you grow bigger, healthier, and more productive plants in an all-natural and organic way.
+If you’re looking for more assets you can use in the garden, read on to find out how the use of both blood meal and bonemeal might help you grow bigger, healthier, and more productive plants in an all-natural and organic way.

 Besides what parts of the animal they’re made of, the most significant difference between blood meal and bonemeal are what nutrients they add back into the soil.
 As we gardeners know, the soil is the most crucial aspect of growing healthy and productive plants.
 So before you go adding bonemeal or blood meal to your soil, be sure to perform a soil test to see what it may or may not be missing.